Although dark eye circles are not dangerous, many people seek ways to treat or hide them. However, it may not be possible to remove them altogether.

 Kojic acid and arbutin are naturally derived substances.
 In

 Before using a beauty product containing hydroquinone, kojic acid, or arbutin, people should consult a doctor or dermatologist.
+Hydroquinone is only available as a prescription through your doctor.
+Previously it had been available over the counter, but the status was changed in 2021 following a ruling by the FDA.

 9. Vitamin K